 Engineering Consulting • Process Design • Gulf Coast

 Case Study: Document Intelligence Platform A 200-person environmental firm was spending 6+ hours per permit application assembling supporting documents from 15 years of project archives.
-We built a search system that surfaces relevant precedents in seconds.
+A search system now surfaces relevant precedents in seconds.
 Full case study → link in comments

 Case study cover graphic